sbt/sbt-dynver/README.md

     git tag -a v0.0.1 -m "Initial version tag for sbt-dynver"

-or change the value of `dynverVTagPrefix in ThisBuild` to remove the requirement for the v-prefix:
+or change the value of `dynverTagPrefix` to allow for custom prefixes of the git tags:

-    dynverVTagPrefix in ThisBuild := false
+    dynverTagPrefix := "foo-v"

 ## Tasks